se-sic/VaRA-Tool-Suite/docs/source/research_tool_docs/vara/usages/feature_performance_analysis.rst

 (Recommended) Configure your project to use link-time optimization (LTO) for more precise analysis results.
-Without LTO, only within translation unit analysis is possible, hence, cross translation unit feature usage is not possible.
+Without LTO, the analysis can only run within a translation unit, hence, features that are used across different translation units can not be correctly analyzed.

 .. code-block:: console